 South Africa is home to a variety of landscapes and biomes, including deserts, wetlands, bushveld, grasslands, mountains and subtropical forests.

 South Africa is also home to the world’s longest wine route: Route 62.
-It spans an impressive 850 kilometres and visiting some of the excellent wineries along the way is a must-do experience for lovers of fine wine!
+It spans an impressive 850 kilometres and the excellent wineries along the way are a must-visit for lovers of fine wine!
 You can even enjoy the winelands on a day trip from Cape Town.
 Travel 40-min to an hour outside of the city centre to enjoy decadent wine tastings and even wander through some of the beautiful wine farms and estates!
 Suburbs like Durbanville and Constantia are even closer to the city centre and are also home to many exceptional wineries.

 Three different destinations make up South Africa’s capital cities.
 This is to represent the South African government being divided into three sections.
 Cape Town is the judicial capital, Pretoria is the administrative capital and Bloemfontein is the legislative capital.
-Interestingly, Parliament meetings are hosted for six months in Cape Town and six months in Pretoria.
+Interestingly, Parliament meetings take place for six months in Cape Town and six months in Pretoria.

 Vilakazi Street in Soweto has been home to two Nobel Peace Prize winners.
 A tour through Soweto will always stop at Vilakazi Street to reveal a number of heritage sites of great importance to democratic South Africa.
 Both Nelson Mandela and Archbishop Desmond Tutu lived here at some point in their lives.
 In 1984, Archbishop Desmond Tutu received the Nobel Peace Prize in recognition for his non-violent fight against the apartheid regime.
 Nine years later in 1993, Nelson Mandela shared the Nobel Peace Prize with then-president F.W. de Klerk as an award for their role in bringing about the peaceful end of apartheid.
 Nelson Mandela then went on to become South Africa’s first democratically elected president in 1994.

 South African Dr Christiaan Barnard performed the world’s first heart transplant on 3 December 1967 at Groote Schuur Hospital in Cape Town.
 The groundbreaking surgery was carried out on Louis Washkansky and Dr Barnard was assisted by a large and exceptional team of surgeons, nurses and technicians.
-Dr Barnard has assistance from a number of people during the years of his work, including Hamilton Naki, a black laboratory assistant who had worked previously as a gardener and went on to work in the animal laboratory at the University of Cape Town.
+One of Dr Barnard’s assistants was Hamilton Naki, a black laboratory assistant who had worked previously as a gardener and went on to work in the animal laboratory at the University of Cape Town.
 He had assisted Dr Barnard with research leading to the transplant.
 In the apartheid days, Naki had no access to higher education due to his race.
 Despite being unable to access formal training, he learned from and assisted university researchers and went on to do amazing work.

 Travel to Tsitsikamma, on the border of the Western Cape and Eastern Cape to visit the world’s highest commercial bungee jump!
-Those who are brave enough can take on the 216-meter jump off of Bloukrans Bridge and soar through the air towards the Bloukrans River below.
-Definitely one for the thrill-seekers!
+Those who are brave enough can take the 216-meter jump off Bloukrans Bridge and soar through the air towards the Bloukrans River below.
+Definitely a must for thrill-seekers and adrenaline-junkies!

 It’s believed that Cape Town’s iconic Table Mountain is one of the oldest mountains in the world.
 Table mountain is approximately 260 million years old; it’s also home to thousands of species of plant life, including species unique to the Cape Floral Region.
 The glorious mountain is one of the world’s 7 New Natural Wonders.
 It is also apparently one of 12 main energy centres on the planet emitting spiritual, magnetic, and electric energies.
 It is also a popular hiking destination with hundreds of routes to explore.

-Bonus fact: Did you know that within the borders of South Africa, you’ll find another country?
+Bonus fact: Did you know that another country lies within the borders of South Africa?
 The Kingdom of Lesotho is a sovereign state that is located in the Drakensberg Mountain area.
 The mountainous country has been nicknamed “the Kingdom in the Sky” thanks to the magnificent scenery and landscapes!

-South Africa is an incredible destination that will excite travellers from all walks of life and from all over the globe.
-Whether you are travelling with family, solo adventurers, seniors or friends on the go.
-Are you ready for a South African adventure of your own?
+South Africa is an incredible destination that excites travellers from all walks of life and from all over the globe.
+Whether you are travelling with family or friends, are senior travellers or are a solo adventurer, why not plan your very own South African adventure?
 Take a look at our South Africa tours and get ready to experience the highlights of this magnificent country!

 We’ll deliver top travel tips, insider info and travel inspiration right to your inbox.